Climate Crisis in Antarctica

 Penguins

-Between 1980 and 2020, several penguin colonies on the Antarctic Peninsula vanished.
+Since 1980, several penguin colonies on the Antarctic Peninsula have vanished.

 The Southern Ocean is slowing climate change by absorbing excess heat.
 But it comes at a cost.